How to Switch

 When you make the switch, make sure to have a copy of your most recent utility bill on hand so you can give the provider your account information.
 Click here to learn where to find your account number for several major utilities.

-You won’t profit, per say, but you’ll save on your electric bill if you’ve found a provider with lower rates compared to your default utility.
 The new provider will take care of the paperwork.
-You don’t need to meet with anyone in person or have anything installed in your electric meter.
-There’s no need to contact your utility since the provider will inform them of the new arrangement.
+You do not need to meet with anyone in person or have anything installed in your electric meter.
+There is no need to contact your utility since the provider will inform them of the new arrangement.

 Be careful if you switch between a few companies in a short period of time.
-Pay careful attention to the agreements you’re getting into, since some of them carry cancellation fees.
-Never give away your account information to a salesperson going door-to-door unless you’re absolutely sure you that you want to sign up with that company.
+Pay careful attention to the agreements you are getting into, since some of them carry cancellation fees.
+Never give away your account information to a salesperson going door-to-door unless you are absolutely sure you that you want to sign up with that company.
 Unfortunately, some companies’ sales persons are using misleading sales tactics to gain customers.
 Never give your account number to anyone unless you are certain that you want to make the switch.

 POWER SAVERS CORNER